jdanil/skunkworks/docs/decision-log/package-manager.md

 Yarn, on the other hand, already knows everything there is to know about the dependency tree.
 Instead of leaving Node to locate packages, Plug'n'Play allows yarn to handle this resolution.
-Yarn (with Plug'n'Play enabled) generates a `.pnp.cjs`/`.pnp.js` file instead of the usual `node_modules` directory.
+Yarn (with Plug'n'Play enabled) generates a `.pnp.cjs` file instead of the usual `node_modules` directory.
-The `.pnp.cjs`/`.pnp.js` file contains a map linking package names and versions to a location on the disk.
+The `.pnp.cjs` file contains a map linking package names and versions to a location on the disk.
 The file also contains another map linking package names and versions to their dependencies.

 This approach has the following benefits...